 There’s no shortage of content about marketing to Chinese millennials.
 As post-90s consumers replace those from the 70s and 80s as the big prize demographic, brands are starting to see how old ways of advertising aren’t just ineffective, but counterproductive.

-Because Chinese millennials have a unique way of doing things, brands have spent millions of dollars on market research to analyze and figure them out.
+Because Chinese Millennials have a unique way of doing things, brands have spent millions of dollars on market research to analyze and figure them out.
 Yet when you think about it, the patterns are easy to see.
 Compared to 70s & 80s children, Chinese millennials care about personal space and love showing their exclusive identities.
 Meanwhile, they strive for recognition and a sense of belonging with their peers.

 How do Chinese millennials view consumption and money?

 Chinese millennials, comparatively, spend a lot of money on themselves.
 And when they do, there’s one thing that sets them apart from their parents.
 For the 70s and 80s generations, pricing was an important consideration when launching a product.
-However, research has found this factor is less relevant when it comes to “personal branding” for the post-90s generation.
+However, research has found this factor is less relevant when it comes to spending behaviors and “personal branding” for the post-90s generation.

 The size of a brand has also become less important.
 Chinese millennials prefer smaller but reliable brands they, and their friends, trust.
 This fact means you have to create a more personalized product.